Vikaspogu/blog/content/posts/gitops-tekton-argocd/index.md

-title = "GitOps with Tekton and ArgoCD" description = "build and release pipeline with tekton, argocd in gitops fashion" slug = "tekton-argocd-gitops" tags = ["argocd", "tekton", "gitops", "openshift-pipelines"] categories = [] externalLink = "" series = []
+title = "GitOps with Tekton and ArgoCD" description = "build and release pipeline with tekton, argocd in gitops fashion" slug = "tekton-argocd-gitops" tags = ["argocd", "tekton", "gitops", "OpenShift-pipelines"] categories = [] externalLink = "" series = []
 +++

 In this post, I will:

 - Use Tekton to build and publish image to docker registry
 - Trigger a Tekton pipeline from GitHub
 - Use Argo to deploy application